This blog post about S4HANA Cost Elements is from our friends at SAPexpert - the source for trusted SAP tutorials, tips, and training content.

 Figure 7: CO line-item report showing raw material cost element and associated cost centers

-Instead, look at the account for the secondary cost element you looked at in Figures 3 and 4, and drill down to the sender and receiver objects that were updated during these postings.
+Instead, look at the account for the secondary cost element in Figures 3 and 4, then drill down to the sender and receiver objects that were updated during these postings.

 Figure 8: Trial balance showing activity allocation and associated postings.